 The School District's budget is prepared according to South Carolina law and is based on accounting for certain transactions on a basis of cash receipts, disbursements and encumbrances.
 The School District has only one legally adopted budget - the General Fund.
-During the course of 2019, no amendments to the School District's General Fund revenue or expenditure budgets were made.
+During the course of 2020, various changes were made to the budget between function and object to better reflect current operating forecasts - but none that changed the total overall budget.
+Total revenues came in slightly over budget by approximately \$0.3 million and expenditures came in under budget by approximately \$6.1 million due to conservative budgeting.